AntonSynytsia/MSPhysics/Overview.md

     onTouch { |toucher, point, normal, force, speed|
       # Check if the touching body is 'body2' and connect only if the joint is
       # not already connected.
-      if toucher.get_group.name == 'body2' && @joint.valid? && !@joint.connected?
+      if toucher.group.name == 'body2' && @joint.valid? && !@joint.connected?
         @joint.connect(toucher)
       end
       # Once the joint is connected it can be disconnected with @joint.disconnect command.
     }

 MSPhysics has many joints and all of them can be created and controlled with the MSPhysics API.
-Here are links documentation for all joints:
+Here are documentation links for all joints:

 * {MSPhysics::Joint} an abstract of common functions for all joints.
 * {MSPhysics::Hinge}